Tolai hare

-The tolai hare (Lepus tolai) is a species of hare native to Central Asia, Mongolia, and Northern and Central China.
-It inhabits semi-desert, steppes, rocky habitats, and forest meadows.
-It is relatively common, even in areas with heavy human disturbance, due to its fast reproductive rate.
-It is mainly active at dusk and at night but is occasionally active during the day.
+The tolai hare (Lepus tolai) is a species of hare native to Central Asia, including much of Mongolia, eastern Iran, Afghanistan, southern Kazakhstan, Turkmenistan, Uzbekistan, Kyrgyzstan, and North and Central China.
+It inhabits semi-desert, steppes, rocky habitats, grasslands, and river valleys.
+A yellow, brown or grey-furred hare with long, black tipped ears, the adult tolai hare weighs between 1.7 and 2.7 kg and measures between 40 and 59 cm.
+It is mainly active at dusk and night but is occasionally active during the day to forage for seeds, roots, and other plant matter.
+Young hares are often more active in daylight hours.